Hi! My name is Taylor, and I’m a violinist, fiddler, and educator based outside Phoenix, Arizona.

 I grew up participating broadly in many of the performing arts, just another kid having fun, never knowing I would settle professionally in music.
 Eventually, I realized how much I loved music and received a bachelor's in violin performance at Arizona State University, studying classical violin with Dr. Katie McLin.
 After college, I was

-lucky enough to land my dream job and had a blast touring for four years with Barrage, a world-music fiddle
+lucky enough to land my dream job and had a blast touring full-time for four years with Barrage, a world-music fiddle troupe based out of Canada.
+Shortly after the band went on hiatus, I studied at Harvard University and obtained a master's in education.

 That being said, I should probably get back to practicing…or lesson planning…or something.